Clock ident: Europe

 Analogue clock idents were used in both the public RTP channels in Portugal, until a major rebranding on 28 January 2002, at which time they were replaced by less obtrusive digital clocks.
 Clock idents in Portugal have mostly been used before newscasts, although they were sometimes used to align programming with the schedule for continuity.

 Television stations in the Czech Republic mostly use clock idents before newscasts, whose overall branding packages usually include the graphics and music for the clock.
 Clocks are also shown on the New Year's Eve, with Czech Television traditionally using footage of a striking clock mechanism in the lead up to midnight.

-There are clock idents also in the UK.
-One example is CBeebies' BBC Playtime, where the BBC logo appears in a light blue background with wind-up key noises, then the scene switches to a red clock with white eyes, a yellow face, green hands and blue numbers in a dark blue background, which ticks until it strikes and some children shout out the word "Playtime!".
-Then the clock shoots out star-shaped confetti, with a yellow star landing on the screen with the BBC Playtime logo appearing on it.
-This ident also appeared in Italy, more specifically on Rai Yoyo, but with "Playtime" replaced with "Play Children".
-The clock is also considered a character from the Teletubbies TV show.

-Clocks are also broadcast in Belgium, with the Smurfs partying and singing their theme song until a grandfather clock appears striking, with Papa Smurf, Mother Nature, Father Time, The Sandman, the Smurflings, Brainy, Feathers the Stork, Johan, Peewit, Clumsy, Handy, Hefty, Smurfette and Omnibus the Wizard as the possible characters, and scaring Gargamel, Azrael and Scruple away.